What Is Endometriosis?

 Endometriosis and Infertility

 There is a definite connection between infertility and endometriosis.
-About 40% of women who have trouble conceiving have endometriosis.
+About 40 percent of women who have trouble conceiving have endometriosis.
 Sperm or eggs can be damaged from the inflammation caused by endometriosis.
 It can also interfere with their movement through the fallopian tubes and uterus.
 Scar tissue that develops can block their path, as well.
+In vitro fertilization (IVF) is usually the best plan for infertility patients with endometriosis, and the prognosis is surprisingly good.

 Signs & Symptoms